 “We don’t depend on the subsidised transactions at all,” he said, noting that Bukalapak’s unsubsidised transactions are more than half of its total transactions.

-Fajrin, who was Bukalapak’s chief financial officer before being promoted to company president in 2018, was speaking at DealStreetAsia’s Indonesia PE VC Summit in Jakarta on January 15.
+Fajrin, who was Bukalapak’s chief financial officer before being promoted to company president in 2018, was speaking at DealStreetAsia’s Indonesia PE-VC Summit 2020 in Jakarta on January 15.

-He added that, it was by choice that Bukalapak, which was founded in 2010 and was last valued at $2.5 billion, has raised less funds than its competitors.
+He added that it was by choice that Bukalapak, which was founded in 2010 and was last valued at $2.5 billion, has raised less capital than its competitors.